cmiskovich/Project_3/README.md

 # Primary application file

-Develop NFTs to be sold and when you claim the NFT at a location you will receive complimentary cannabis.
+Develop NFTs to be sold using Metamask and when you receive the NFT in your Metamask wallet and present it at a location you will receive complimentary cannabis.
 This is done to comply with District of Columbia's law that does not allow you to sell cannabis out right but you can sell items and have complimentary cannabis accompany the purchased item.
 This will provide convenience to users that can purchase an NFT and then present it to the store for their complimentary cannabis.
 Convenience is provided to the customer by not having to wait in line at the location and to the store owner by not having to spend time with clients but can have complimentary cannabis available when they arrive.
+The use of crypto currency is safer for both parties becuase neither party has to carry cash it is safer for the customer and business owner.
+Also, criminals target cannabis shops because they know they have a lot of cash on hand because they  can not deposit it into banks.
+The origin of this project came from a desire to create a business solution for cannibis dispenseries that are operating in the DMV (District, Maryland, and Virginia) area the goal of this business solution was to create a piece of software which when used by thes despenseries they can give access to greater clientle beyond the borders of Washington DC.

 ---